lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 - Don't perform a subtraction (because the sum is less than `MOD`) when `MOD` is nonzero.
 - Perform a subtraction where the sum is at least twice a nonzero value of `MOD`.
 - A calculation where the sum exactly equals a nonzero `MOD`
+- A calculation where the intermediate sum is greater than `2^256-1`, crossed with whether the subtraction of `MOD` results in a value that will wrap.

 #### BN.MULQACC